Adam Schlesinger

 Adam Lyons Schlesinger (October 31, 1967 – April 1, 2020) (Note: News sources reported that Schlesinger died early on April 1, 2020, at a hospital in Poughkeepsie, New York.
 However, local health authorities had been publicly announcing deaths from COVID-19 at the time, and report only the death of a 52-year-old male in a Poughkeepsie hospital on March 31.) was an American musician, songwriter, composer, and record producer.
-He was a founding member of the bands Fountains of Wayne, Ivy, and Tinted Windows, and was also a member of the band Fever High.
+He was a founding member of the bands Fountains of Wayne, Ivy, and Tinted Windows, and was a member of the band Fever High.
 He also wrote songs for television and film, for which he won three Emmy Awards, a Grammy Award, and the ASCAP Pop Music Award, and was nominated for Academy, Tony, and Golden Globe Award.
 He died of complications from COVID-19 at age 52.

 Early life

 Schlesinger was born in New York City on October 31, 1967, to publicist Barbara (née Bernthal) and Stephen Schlesinger.
 He was a cousin of actor Jon Bernthal and a grandson of musician Murray Bernthal.
 He was raised in a secular Jewish family in the Manhattan borough of New York City and Montclair, New Jersey, attending Montclair High School in the latter.
 He received a Bachelor of Arts in philosophy from Williams College in Williamstown, Massachusetts.